What Is Homebridge - And Why You Need It

 Some device makers use other protocols, like the popular Philips Hue system that runs on Zigbee, or Chamberlain garage door motors that use a standardized RF frequency band for the purpose.
 Such devices will need a hub or bridge in order to communicate with the internet or other devices.
 In both of these examples such a bridge is available to enable control of the devices via a smart phone app.

 HomeBridge supports two classes of devices called Accessories and Platforms.
-The former is your typical HomeKit type device where direct local communication is available, and includes things like smart light switches and power outlets.
+The former is your typical HomeKit type device where direct local communication is available and includes things like smart light switches and power outlets.
 The latter covers those devices with server-based control such as security cameras and smart thermostats, and it’s this category that opens up a lot of possibilities.

-Running HomeBridge
+Running Homebridge

 As Homebridge is a software hub, it needs to be always online to enable HomeKit to communicate with any added accessories.
 This means you want it running on something that is going to be on all the time.
 Originally a Linux based solution, the available options have grown over time to include Windows, Mac and even Docker.

-As HomeBridge runs on Node.js the setup is similar regardless of device, but given the low CPU requirements and the need to have it running constantly, setting it up on an inexpensive Raspberry Pi device is ideal.
+As HomeBridge runs on Node.js the setup is similar regardless of device but given the low CPU requirements and the need to have it running constantly, setting it up on an inexpensive Raspberry Pi device is ideal.
 This used to be a bit daunting for those not familiar with Linux, but it’s a whole lot easier now thanks to the HOOBS project.
 You can use their pre-built image to get set up fast and a great user-friendly interface to manage it.

 Once it’s set up and you’ve added some devices, you’ll see that they appear in HomeKit like any other, and can be fully utilized for scenes and automations, providing sensor triggers, and generating notifications.
 All the standard HomeKit attributes are supported, as well as custom attributes to cover those capabilities not natively supported by the platform.

-HomeBridge Plugins
+Homebridge Plugins

 Each device maker is supported in HomeBridge by a plugin.
 These plugins are developed by third party developers, so your mileage may vary, but generally they run pretty well and offer a wide range of supported features.
+You can look for certified plugins to be sure of a better experience and active support.

 Each plugin you want to use needs to be installed into your Homebridge setup and configured in a text file called config.json.
-Again, using the iOS app on a Raspberry Pi installation helps to make this a bit easier, and less error prone.
+Again, using the iOS app with a Raspberry Pi installation helps to make this a bit easier, and less error prone.

 There are hundreds of devices with plugin support, and often multiple plugins are on offer for some popular brands.
 Here are some examples of the best in class: